Johake0/D2-Chess/README.md

 To run this:
-1) Put the data.tsv file that you can get from https://tjl.co/queens-gambit-arg/ in the data folder.
+1) Create a data folder then put the data.tsv file that you can get from https://tjl.co/queens-gambit-arg/ into said data folder.

 2) Go to the terminal and cd into the scripts folder.